cilium/cilium/Documentation/internals/cilium_operator.rst

 with the current time.
 The default key for this heartbeat is ``cilium/.heartbeat`` in the KVStore.
 It is used by Cilium Agents to validate that KVStore updates can be received.

-Policy status update
-^^^^^^^^^^^^^^^^^^^^

-Cilium Operator performs the operation of CNP/CCNP node status updates when ``k8s-events-handover`` is enabled.
-This optimizes Kubernetes events handling in large clusters.
-For the node status updates to be handled by the Cilium Operator, all the K8s events are mirrored to the KVStore, which is then used to perform operations via the Cilium Operator.
-This operation is performed for both ``CiliumNetworkPolicy`` and ``CiliumClusterwideNetworkPolicy`` objects.

-For each CNP/CCNP object in the cluster, the Cilium Operator start a status handler.
-This handler periodically updates the node statuses for the CNP/CCNP objects with the status of the policy for the corresponding node.

 Identity garbage collection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~